-The executive committee continuously review the position throughout the Group and is informed of senior level requirements.
+The board continuously review the position throughout the Group and is informed of senior level requirements.

 The objective is to ensure continuity is provided, to develop a pool of individuals with potential and to cater for development and future placement.
-Succession planning on Board level is undertaken by the Remuneration and Nomination Committee.
+Succession planning at Board level is undertaken by the Remuneration and Nomination Committee.